Silvia Pessah

 Silvia Ester Pessah Eljay (born 9 August 1967) is a Peruvian surgeon.
 She served as the country's Minister of Health from 2 April 2018 to 5 January 2019, in the government of Martín Vizcarra.

 Biography

-Silvia Pessah was born on 9 August 1967, the daughter of Alberto Pessah Azar and Julia Eljay Levy.
+Silvia Pessah was born on 9 August 1967, the daughter of Alberto Pessah Azar and Julia Eljay Levy, both practising Jews.

 She attended the Colegio León Pinelo in Lima before studying medicine at the National University of La Plata, Argentina, where she obtained her professional title in 1992.
 She graduated from the Master of Public Health program at the Cayetano Heredia University, Peru in 1999, and the Master in Biomedicine and Health Computer Science program at the University of Washington.

 Career

 In 1992, Pessah started working at the National Institute of Neoplastic Diseases, where she was an attending physician until 1995.

 From 2005 to 2006, she was director of the Sexual Rights and Citizenship in Health program at the Flora Tristán Peruvian Women's Center.
 From 2006 to 2009, she was director of the epidemiology office of the Cayetano Heredia National Hospital.
 From 2007 to 2009, she was also head of Peru's National Institute of Health.

 She worked at the Israeli Ministry of Health from 2011 to 2013, where she was a researcher and responsible for the implementation of the National Law on Hospital Quality Assurance.
 She was National Director of Zoonotic Diseases from 2013 to 2016, as well as head of the Adverse Reactions to Vaccines area.

 In the academic field, she has served as an associate professor at Cayetano Heredia University.